-Heat Pump Balance is a Nest exclusive feature for homes with a heat pump and auxiliary heat.
+Heat Pump Balance is a Nest Learning Thermostat feature for homes with a heat pump and auxiliary heat.
 It lets you choose how much expensive auxiliary heat to use according to your preferences for comfort or savings.

-Nest automatically activates Heat Pump Balance for homeowners who have a heat pump with auxiliary (AUX) heat and are connected to Wi-Fi (otherwise, you can use Early-On).
+The Nest Learning Thermostat automatically activates Heat Pump Balance for homeowners who have a heat pump with auxiliary (AUX) heat and are connected to Wi-Fi (otherwise, you can use Early-On).

 When you switch to cooling, Heat Pump Balance will no longer apply and you’ll have the option to use Early-On.